Winter moth – additional information

 - Fenoxycarb (Insegar) is not a good choice because it only controls caterpillars in their latter stages of development and will not prevent early damage to buds, blossoms and fruitlets.

-- Synthetic pyrethroids cypermethrin (various products) and deltamethrin (Decis etc)) are also highly effective against winter moth but their use should be avoided because they are harmful to important orchard natural enemies including the orchard predatory mite.
+- The synthetic pyrethroid deltamethrin (Decis) is also highly effective against winter moth but its use should be avoided because it is harmful to important orchard natural enemies including the orchard predatory mite.

 - Bacillus thuringiensis is the only material approved for organic orchards.
 It can be fairly effective, providing that temperatures are warm at and shortly after application so that caterpillars are feeding actively.